miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/data-layer/orm/template.md

 The `schema` argument is how you interact with the ORM.

-By returning an instance of a Mirage model from a route handler instead of a plain JavaScript object, we now get to take advantage of Mirage's Serializer layer.
+By returning an instance of a Mirage model from a route handler instead of a plain JavaScript object, we can now take advantage of Mirage's Serializer layer.
 Serializers work by turning Models and Collections into formatted JSON responses.

-Mirage ships a JSONAPISerializer out of the box, so assuming it's defined as your Application serializer
+Mirage ships with a JSONAPISerializer out of the box, so assuming it's defined as your Application serializer

 ```js
 // mirage/serializers/application.js